 Executive Committee Members:

 Jodie Norwell – B.A.
-Education (Primary), M. Ed (School Leadership) Deputy Principal, Gwynne Park ESC.
+Education (Primary), M. Ed (School Leadership) Principal, Gwynne Park ESC.
 Jodie started her career in rural WA at Avonvale PS and Avonvale ESC.
-She has 22 years of experience as a special educator, both in local and education support settings, and across high school and primary school year levels.
-She has held various leadership positions over the last 5 years, mostly recently as Principal at Maddington ESC during 2015 - 2016.
+She has 24 years of experience as a special educator, both in local and education support settings, and across high school and primary school year levels.
+She has held various leadership positions over the last 6 years, ably fulfilling acting Principal roles in a number of schools, however most recently as Principal at Gwynne Park ESC during 2018 - 2019.
 She has an interest in Autism and complex behaviour and has previously coordinated a successful Autism program which supported students with ASD at Canning Vale College.
+Jodie has been part of WAESPAA Executive for the past 2 years, overseeing the WAESPAA Aspirant Portfolio and running the first WAESPAA Aspirant Leader’s Professional Learning Series throughout 2018 – 2019.
+She has a keen interest in supporting aspiring leaders.
 Jodie.Norwell@education.wa.edu.au

 Katherine Green - School Officer, Gwynne Park ESC.
 Kathy has supported the work in various Education Support contexts as a School Officer for the Teaching and Learning Support Team at Canning Vale College before moving to Gwynne Park ESC.
-Kathy continues to assist the Education Support South Network (ESSN) in the management and coordination of Annual Conference registrations and has supported WAESPAA in an Administrative role supporting the Executive Team since 2015.
+Kathy has previously supported the Education Support South Network (ESSN) in the management and coordination of Annual Conference registrations and continues to support WAESPAA in an Administrative role supporting the Executive Team since 2015.
 Katherine.Green2@education.wa.edu.au